-3.1 The existing Accounting Policies have been updated for the 2021/22 Statement of Accounts.
-However, at the time of writing, the 2021/22 Code of Practice Guidance notes have yet to be published showing the required changes in Accounting Policies for 2021/22.
-The updated policies are attached at Appendix A. Members are asked to consider the accounting policies as outlined to provide the basis for the preparation of the 2021/22 Accounts.
-If there are any subsequent significant changes to the policies following publication of the Guidance Notes, these will be reported to the Committee at the next meeting.
+3.1 The existing Accounting Policies have been updated for the 2022/23 Statement of Accounts.
+However, at the time of writing, the 2022/23 Code of Practice Guidance notes have yet to be published showing the required changes in Accounting Policies for 2022/23.
+The updated policies are attached at Appendix A. Members are asked to consider the accounting policies as outlined to provide the basis for the preparation of the 2022/23 Accounts.
+These will be prepared by Cumberland

+Council on behalf of Carlisle City Council and will be signed off by Cumberland's S151 Officer.
+If there are any subsequent significant changes to the policies following publication of the Guidance Notes, these will be reported to the Committee at the next available meeting.

-3.2 To facilitate Members understanding of the accounts, the accounting policies and the main changes required as a result of the 2021 Code of Practice, a training session will be proposed for Members in June/July.
+3.2 To facilitate Members understanding of the accounts, the accounting policies and the main changes required as a result of the 2022 Code of Practice, a training session will be proposed for Members in June/July.